panva/node-oidc-provider/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature request
+name: ⭐ Feature request
-about: Suggest an idea for oidc-provider
+about: I have an idea for a new feature
+title: 'proposal: '
+labels: enhancement

 ---